 Investments in property, plant and equipment enable growth across many diverse markets, helping to meet product demand and increasing manufacturing efficiency.
 3M invests in renewal and maintenance programs, which pertain to cost reduction, cycle time, maintaining and renewing current capacity, pollution reduction, and compliance.
 Costs related to maintenance, ordinary repairs, and certain other items are expensed.
 3M also invests in new growth capacity, both through expansion of current facilities and by building new facilities.
 3M also invests in corporate laboratory facilities and information technology (IT).
-The Company expects 2017 capital spending to be in the range of \$1.3 billion to \$1.5 billion.
+The Company expects 2017 capital spending to be approximately \$1.4 billion.

 Refer to Note 2 for information on acquisitions and divestitures.
 The Company is actively considering additional acquisitions, investments and strategic alliances, and from time to time may also divest certain businesses.
-Proceeds from sale of businesses in the first six months of 2017 relate to the divestiture of the assets of the prescription safety eyewear, identity management, and tolling and automated license/number plate recognition businesses within the Safety and Graphics business segment.
+Proceeds from sale of businesses in the first nine months of 2017 relate to the divestiture of the assets of the prescription safety eyewear, identity management, and tolling and automated license/number plate recognition businesses within the Safety and Graphics business segment.